OpenBfS/UncertRadio/docs/doc_files/special_methods/unc_prop/without_linear_unfolding.rst

 Equation :eq:`wo_unfolding_eq_3` is the basic form of the uncertainty propagation used in UR for methods not requiring linear unfolding.
-This is done by using the values and standard uncertainties defined under the :doc:`/first_steps/TABS/Values_Uncertainties`.
-In case that covariances have also been declared in this
+This is done by using the values and standard uncertainties defined under the :ref:`tab “values, uncertainties”`.
-TAB, Equation :eq:`wo_unfolding_eq_5` is applied.
+In case that covariances have also been declared in this TAB, Equation :eq:`wo_unfolding_eq_5` is applied.